yanshao9798/tagger/README.md

 The code is updated to TensorFlow 1.2.0 (2017.7.14)

-Dyniamic bidirectional rnn is employed (2017.7.14)
+Dyniamic bidirectional rnn is employed, now it requires drastically less memory both for training and tagging (2017.7.14)

 Now the tagger supports bucket model to very efficiently tag very large files.